Kronuz/Xapiand/docs/_docs/reference-guide/query-dsl/queries.md

 ## Near

-Two additional operators that are commonly used are `_near`, which finds terms within 10 words of each other in the current document, behaving like `_and` with regard to weights, so that:
+Another commonly used operator is `NEAR`, which finds terms within 10 words of each other in the current document, behaving like `_and` with regard to weights, so that:

 * Documents which match A within 10 words of B are matched, with weight of A+B